Key Findings on How to Measure Communication Effectiveness

 Why Do We Need to Measure Internal Communication?

 Understanding how to measure communication effectiveness can play a crucial role in boosting productivity and shaping a positive workplace culture.
-So, let’s examine exactly why we need to measure internal communication in more detail.
-It has been, the report states, “ a glaring internal communications challenge for four years.”
-While the percentage is down from 84%
+So, let’s examine exactly why we need to measure internal communication

-Gaining Employee Insights
+Gain Employee Insights

 Initially, measuring internal communications will help to gain employee insights.
 This can prove to be a vital resource for honing the efficacy of ongoing communications.
 Using tools like discussion forums, regular surveys, and focus groups can help understand employees’ perceptions and attitudes toward the messaging.
-This, in itself, is clearly vital, with Contact Monkey finding that nearly half (48%) of internal communicators battle with low employee responsive levels.

-Defining and Monitoring Communication Goals
+Define and Monitor Communication Goals

 Another important factor is the need to define and monitor communication goals.
 Every internal communication plan should have key performance indicators (KPIs) with specific benchmarks they need to achieve.
 Examples of quantitative communication KPIs include email open rates for internal newsletters, while qualitative communication KPIs may be gauged through focus group sentiment analysis.